oracle/node-oracledb/doc/api.md

 retrieve data.
 IN OUT binds are passed in, and may return a different value after the statement executes.

-With PL/SQL statements, only scalar parameters can be bound.
-An array of values cannot be bound to a PL/SQL bind parameter.

 OUT bind parameters for `RETURNING INTO` clauses will always return an array of values.
 See [DML RETURNING Bind Parameters](#dmlreturn).